salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 ```

 Placement is **explicit, not auto-laid-out** — the generator just puts the box where the
-coords say. `extract.py` fills `angle`/`dist` from the hand map, so the notes replay in
+coords say.
+The initial `angle`/`dist` were seeded from the hand map during bootstrap, so
-their hand-tuned positions; you then nudge the values by hand in `structure.dsl` (the
+the notes replay in their hand-tuned positions; you nudge the values by hand in
-source of truth) when a note needs to move.
+`structure.dsl` (the source of truth) when a note needs to move.
 Rows are shared across languages so an offset
 transfers; only the target's x shifts with per-language width, carrying the box along.
 Because box heights and node widths differ per language, one `angle`/`dist` has to clear
 all three — nudge the values until `mapcheck` reports no overlaps.
 If omitted, the box